Shiode on Dynamic Urban Visualization

 Goldfarb on Collabouration and BITnet

-Avi Goldfarb presented a fast, concise and effective discussion of what conclusions could be drawn about multi-institutional goldfarb.gifcollaboration between US universities during the era of BitNET adoption, 1981 - 1990.
-A bit of internet history, my ears perked up immediately.
-His more general framing question: How do changes in collabouration cost change how we produce knowledge.
+Avi Goldfarb presented a fast, concise, and effective discussion of what conclusions could be drawn about the multi-institutional collaboration between US universities during the era of BitNET adoption, 1981 – 1990.
+A bit of internet history, my ears perked up

 Easterbrook on Socio-Technical Congruence